 When sending visual merchandising guidelines to several stores, it’s important to ensure that they are complied with properly.
 By doing so, you can maintain consistency in your brand identity and ensure that all customers receive the in-store experience that your retail planning teams have worked hard to create.
 In this article, we share some tips on how you can improve your visual merchandising compliance efforts, making your stores look better - easier and simpler.

 The importance of store compliance cannot be understated.
 The way a store is branded and merchandised is usually the the first tangible representation of a brand's identity and wider marketing efforts.
 Next to this, as more and more consumers place a greater emphasis on the in-store experience as the reason for continuing to shop in physical stores - making sure that customer experience is the best it can be is more crucial than ever.
-(Read our recent guest article by Eric Feigenbaum on the importance of investing in physical retail)
+(Get to our guest article by Eric Feigenbaum on the importance of investing in physical retail)

 1. Send planograms and store briefs more often

 When dealing with stores of several grades and sizes, over time a certain product may be sold through - leaving your in-store teams to replace them with whatever they choose or have available - diminishing the intended effect of your fixture merchandising.

 To combat this, sending more ‘seasonal updates’ to relevant store clusters more often is recommended.
 By sending a higher frequency of planograms and visual merchandising guidelines (for example every 6 weeks instead of 3 months) you can ensure your store compliance is maintained to a higher standard.